typedorm/typedorm/README.md

 #### Creating Table

 First thing to do when working with TypeDORM is to setup dynamodb table config.
-Currently this needs to be manually setup and have also have it configured in deployed table instance(s).
+Currently this needs to be manually setup and have it configured in deployed table instance(s).

 This guide shows how to setup single-table-design